Peter Attia, M.D. on Macronutrient Thresholds for Longevity and Performance, Cancer & More

 Oral Glucose Tolerance Test (OGTT)

-A test in which a person's glucose and sometimes insulin is tested before and at multiple intervals after having consumed a measurement of glucose.
+A test in which a person's glucose and sometimes insulin is tested before and at multiple intervals after having consumed a measured dose of glucose.
 Depending on the protocol, blood may be drawn for up to 6 hours afterward.

 A result of oxidative metabolism, which causes damage to DNA, lipids, proteins, mitochondria, and the cell.
 Oxidative stress occurs through the process of oxidative phosphorylation (the generation of energy) in mitochondria.
 It can also result from the generation of hypochlorite during immune activation.

 Also known as TP53, this gene homolog is crucial in multicellular organisms, where it prevents cancer formation, thereby functioning as a tumor suppressor.
 As such, p53 has been described as "the guardian of the genome" because of its role in conserving stability by preventing genome mutation.
 Hence, TP53 is classified as a tumor suppressor gene.